Property Division & Equitable Distribution in NY

 an attorney on your side to ensure that your property and assets are protected

-in matters involving finances, businesses and more.
+involving finances, businesses and more.

 Attorney Andrea Friedman is an experienced divorce lawyer serving Westchester